adamcg123/Final-Project-07/README.md

 * Insomia

 ## Installation/Personal Workstation Use
-To use this and test this product on your own machine, you must first clone to repository to your local drive.
+To use and test this product on your own machine, you must first clone to repository to your local drive.
 Next, run NPM Init and and install the following packages.

 * bcrypt
 * express
 * mongoose
 * nodemon

+After the packages are installed, run NPM start and navigate to http://localhost:3001/

 ## Usage
 View the deployed application [Here]()